Collection Development Statement

 The following guidelines are presented to assist library staff, faculty, and administrators in selecting quality materials for inclusion in the Library collections.
 It is recognized that some of the criteria included in the guidelines are more important than others and that the quality of content should be a primary consideration.
-General factors to be taken into account are:
+General factors to be taken into account for all formats are:

-- Relevance to curriculum-based needs of students.
+- Relevance to curriculum-based needs of students

 - Relevance to instructional needs of the faculty.